Bracebridge, Ontario: Education

+Georgian College operates a satellite campus in the town with programming that supports the local labour market.
+Nipissing University operated in Bracebridge for over 21 years but chose to consolidate its operations in 2016 resulting in the closure of the local campus.
+The facility was purchased in 2018 by a private institute.

 Media

-Bracebridge is served by the local radio stations CFBG-FM and CJMU-FM.
+Newspapers

 Local newspapers include Bracebridge Examiner, District Weekender, Muskoka Sun and Muskoka Advance.

 The first newspaper in Bracebridge was the Northern Advocate begun in 1870 by Thomas McMurray.
 It was joined in 1872 by the Free Grant Gazette owned by E.F.
 Stephenson.
 The Advocate ceased publication in 1874 and was bought out by Stephenson.
 Competition resumed, however, in 1878 when Mr Gaffe and Mr Oaten founded the Muskoka Herald.